bits-of-rust/episode-005/README.md

 * A `println!` statement

 ## Script
-We used a variable to reuse value multiple times.
+We used a variable to reuse a value multiple times.

 ```rust
 let subject = "world";